15

 Saint-Éstephe

-Les Ormes de Pez (90+p) showed big concentration and fullness, Lafon Rochet and Phelan Segur (both 89-90p) vigour and tasty blackberries/blueberries, while Cos Labory (88-89p) was strong, robust and well-composed.
+Les Ormes de Pez (90+p) showed big concentration and fullness, Lafon Rochet and Phelan Segur (both 89-90p) showed vigor and tasty blackberries/blueberries, while Cos Labory (88-89p) was strong, robust, and well-composed.

 SAINT-ÉMILION

-Ausone is undoubtedly one of superstars of the vintage with its wonderful aroma of red berries and creamy fruit.
-Strong and fat at the same time, very sophisticated and with a lot of nuances.
+Ausone is undoubtedly one of the vintage superstars with its wonderful red berries and creamy fruit aroma.
+Strong and fat simultaneously, very sophisticated and with many nuances.
 98-99p.
-Ausone's second wine, Chapelle d'Ausone (90p) is an excellent buy with intense fruit and exquisite structure.
+Ausone's second wine, Chapelle d'Ausone (90p), is an excellent buy with intense fruit and exquisite structure.

 Tertre Roteboeuf (92-94p) offered fresh dark fruit and fat tannin.
-It's sparkling wine with no sign of over ripeness and cooked fruit.
+It was vigorous wine with no sign of over-ripeness and cooked fruit.

 Other remarkable wines were Péby Faugeres (90-92p), Rol Valentin (90-91p), La Confession (89p), La Couspade (88-89p), Moulin St.Georges (88-89p), Corbin (88p), Corbin Michotte (88p), Franc Mayne (88p) and Sansonnet (88p).